yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 <br/><br/>

 21. Explain The Controlled Components And Uncontrolled Components.
-> - Controlled Components :
+> - **Controlled Components** : <br/>
-> - In most cases, we recommend using controlled components to implement forms.
-> - Controls the values of input elements in a form using setState().
-> - The input value can't not be control by user (https://jsfiddle.net/yschen25/xr2gb6w4/3/), it needs to add onChange handler to listen to the input value (https://jsfiddle.net/yschen25/gzx43por/).
+(1) In most cases, we recommend using controlled components to implement forms.  <br/> (2) Controls the values of input elements in a form using setState(). <br/> (3) The input value can't not be control by user (https://jsfiddle.net/yschen25/xr2gb6w4/3/), it needs to add onChange handler to listen to the input value (https://jsfiddle.net/yschen25/gzx43por/).

 | Elements | Attributes | Method | Callback value |
 |---|---|---|---|